Organigram released their earnings today.

 They did sell more KGs than they harvested at 4,820 KGs and 4,023 KGs, respectively.
 They have tricky job of trying to keep this in relative balance while increasing sales dramatically.
 They have some new cultivars out.
 We will see if that helps them accelerate their sales.

 This Q: They continue to trim FVI after the fact.
+EIGHT Quarters in a row.
 Not a good look.
 Get ahead of it.

 Gross Margin % Larger Cdn Peer